James Anderson of Hermiston: Economic theorist

 In 1777 Anderson published An Enquiry into the Nature of the Corn Laws, in which he anticipated David Ricardo's theory of rent.
 Some historians believe Anderson was the root source for Marx's critique of capitalist agriculture.

 Rent, Anderson argued, was a charge for the use of the more fertile soil.
 The least fertile soils in cultivation generated an income that simply covered the costs of production, while the more fertile soils received a "certain premium for an exclusive privilege to cultivate them; which will be greater or smaller according to the more or less fertility of the soil.
 It is this premium which constitutes what we now call rent; a medium by means of which the expence ([sic]) of cultivating soils of very different degrees of fertility may be reduced to a perfect quality."
 Anderson argued that improvement of the soil was possible; but also that humans could degrade the soil.
 He argued also that since where farm land in England was held by capitalists, the farmer would tend to avoid improvements the full return for which would not be received during the lease.

 Karl Marx's critique of capitalist agriculture drew upon Anderson's analysis and he insisted that soil fertility was a historical issue, and that fertility could both improve or decline.
 The irrationality of capitalist agriculture, he argued, was bound up with the whole antagonism of town and country out of which bourgeois society had arisen.

 Publisher

+In 1771 he published "Essays on Planting".
+In 1773 he contributed the article "Monsoon" to the first Encyclopedia Britannica.

 In 1783 he settled in Edinburgh.
+From 1790 to 1797 he lived at Springfield on Leith Walk north of the city.
 In 1791 he started a weekly publication called The Bee, which was largely written by himself, and of which 18 volumes were published.
 In 1797 he began to reside at Isleworth, and from 1799 to 1802 he produced a monthly publication, Recreations in Agriculture, Natural History, Arts and Miscellaneous Literature.
 He was also the author of many pamphlets on agricultural and economical topics, under numerous aliases, including Agricola, Germanicus, and Timothy Hairbrain.
 One of his first publications was A Practical Treatise on Chimneys (1776).
 He was a friend of Jeremy Bentham, and involved in the latter's idea of an ideal prison or Panopticon.
 Anderson also corresponded with George Washington.